 Nephrotic Syndrome Ayurvedic Treatment

+Have you recently heard the term nephrotic syndrome and wondered what it means?
+It might sound complicated, but it’s simply a cluster of symptoms that hint at something being wrong with your kidneys.
 Nephrotic syndrome is not a disease in itself; instead, it results in a group of symptoms that indicate kidney disease, damage to the filters of the kidneys where the blood is filtered, and the excretion of too much protein from the body.
+When this condition sets in, the body loses essential nutrients, making you feel weak and drained.
+Kidney damage can silently worsen over time, so early attention is key.

 The small blood vessels in the kidneys constantly work to eliminate waste and other substances from the blood.
 The filtered waste is then transferred to your bladder and leaves your body in the form of the urine, eventually.
 Such vessels of the kidneys are known to be the glomeruli, which helps essential nutrients to stay in the blood and remove the digestion waste.
 When the kidneys are damaged, they get unable to retain protein in the body.
 This is called nephrotic syndrome.